h2zh/h2zh/README.md

-### Hi there 👋 I'm Howard Zhong!
-As a research software engineer at The Center for High Throughput Computing, I'm the core developer of an open source data federation *Pelican*, which serves as a distributed data delivery system for academics all over the world.
+Hi there 👋 I'm Howard Zhong!
+As a research software engineer at The Center for High Throughput Computing, I'm the core developer of *Pelican*, an open-source framework that underpins Open Science Data Federation - a distributed data-delivery system for researchers worldwide.

+To explore Pelican and highlights of my prior enterprise work, welcome to visit my portfolio site [h2zh.github.io](https://h2zh.github.io/) 👈

 <!--
 **h2zh/h2zh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-Welcome to visit my website [h2zh.github.io](https://h2zh.github.io/) for more info 😄

 Here are some ideas to get you started: